igorfbmartins/igorfbmartins.github.io/_pages/Research.md

 ## Work in Progress
 - **Volume-driven time-of-day effects in intraday volatility models** (with Audrone Virbickaite, Hoang Nguyen and Hedibert Lopes).
 Draft coming soon!
 - **Stochastic Dynamic Correlations with Exogenous Shifts** (with Sune Karlsson, Tamas Kiss and Stepan Mazur).
+New draft coming soon!
 - **Block-Trading and Central Bank FX Transactions Announcements: Implications for Short-Term Volatility and Returns.** (with Antonio Caluz, Victor Alexandrino and Bruno Cavani).
 - **Realized Stochastic Semivariances**.
 - **Portfolio Management in an Eventfull World**.